Plumsail/actions/source/flow/how-tos/sharepoint/create-modern-page-pnp-template.rst

 .. note::
   Our action supports the PnP template schema :code:`V202002` (or earlier).

 This approach is useful for creation of simple text pages.
-Below you can see example template for a simple news page with the title "Breaking news!", content "We can create modern pages from Microsoft Flow!" and file name "news-page.aspx".
+Below you can see example template for a simple news page with the title "Breaking news!", content "We can create modern pages from Power Automate (Microsoft Flow)!" and file name "news-page.aspx".

 .. code-block:: XML